a327ex/www/content/posts/community_management.md

 And if you're a
 status dispenser but you decide you don't want to interact with the status hungry influencer because, frankly, he kind of smells and his pupils are dilated, then you've potentially just bought a fight with someone for no good reason.
-In his head it's not the fact that you refused him, it's the fact that you refused him but you didn't refuse the normal guy.
+In his head (and in his audience's head) it's not the fact that you refused him, it's the fact that you refused him but you didn't refuse the normal guy.
 This makes his status inherently lower, so now he doesn't like you and decides to trash your game for everyone to see because you dared refuse him his drug.

 And *that*, in itself, will get him his new highs.
 You see, he doesn't need your game or your status.
 He just needs his highs.
 And he can create it out of thin air if he wants to, he just needs a really good excuse.
 You just happened to be it this time.
 So, the lesson here is that you want to be a machine, but you want to be a machine of game development, and not one of status distribution.